-Cloud storage has become a booming trend in the last few years.
-Individual developers, companies, organizations, and even governments have either taken steps or at least shown great interests in data migration from self-maintained infrastructure into cloud.
+- Cloud storage has become a booming trend in the last few years.
+Individual devel [AQ1] opers, companies, organizations, and even governments have either taken steps or at least shown great interests in data migration from self-maintained infrastructure into cloud. - 6 Cloud storage benefits consumers in many ways.
+A recent survey among over 600 - 7 cloud consumers [80] has shown that primary reasons for most clients in turning to - cloud are: (1) to have highly reliable as well as available data storage services; (2) to - reduce the capital cost of constructing their own datacenter and then maintaining it;